Qatar

 Economic overview

-Qatar has one of the highest GDP per capita rates in the world on both a purchasing power parity (PPP) and nominal basis.
+Qatar has one of the highest GDP per capita rates in the world on both a purchasing power parity and nominal basis.
 It has the world's third largest natural gas reserves and is one of the largest exporters of liquefied natural gas (LNG) globally.

 Bilateral relations